-But there’s actually another use here, and it’s been something of an open secret in the sprint community: design sprints can be just as effective at solving big marketing problems as they can be for solving product or design issues.
+But there’s another use here, and it’s been an open secret in the sprint community: design sprints can be just as effective at solving big marketing problems as they can be for solving product or design issues.

 “Design sprints can be just as effective at solving big marketing problems as they can be for solving product or design issues.”

-At Littledata, we were running design sprints even before launching our first Shopify app in 2017.
+At Littledata, we ran design sprints before launching our first Shopify app in 2017.
 In those early days, we might have been guilty of focusing only on big product problems and opportunities (in our defense, we were still searching for the perfect product-market fit!).

-But over the past five years, we’ve experimented with a variety of marketing design sprints as well.
-We’ve focused on a range of marketing goals, from general questions about explaining what Littledata is, to more specific questions around how to increase engagement with specific buyer personas.
+But over the past five years, we’ve also experimented with various marketing design sprints.
+We’ve focused on multiple marketing goals, from general questions about explaining what Littledata is to more specific questions about increasing engagement with particular buyer personas.

-Those sprints have resulted in some of our most effective marketing campaigns and collateral, including the first iteration of our Why Littledata? web page.
-Today, it’s still one of the most important touch points across our funnel—and pretty much every aspect of our Littledata Plus plans—which helped us move upmarket quickly and efficiently.
+Those sprints have resulted in some of our most effective marketing campaigns and collateral, including the first iteration of our Why Littledata?
+Web page.
+Today, it’s still one of the most critical touchpoints across our funnel—and almost every aspect of our Littledata Plus plans—which helped us move upmarket quickly and efficiently.

-I’m obviously a big believer in the power of design sprints to fuel innovation.
-To show you why I think a design sprint could likely be right for your marketing team, too, here are my tips on how to decide if it’s the right time to try one and how to successfully aim a design sprint at a target market.
+I believe in the power of design sprints to fuel innovation.
+To show you why I think a design sprint could be suitable for your marketing team, too, here are my tips on deciding if it’s the right time to try one and how to aim a design sprint at a target market successfully.

 You might also like: How to Build a Shopify App: The Complete Guide.